 These times have different representations, different scaling, and different semantics.
-For example, a time-of-day clock must account for leap years, leap seconds and standard/daylight saving times but a CPU or processor clock is a monotonic clock that must maintain time used by a task, thread, or process in a granularity appropriate to CPU speed - possibly sub-nanosecond.
+For example, a time-of-day clock must account for leap years, leap seconds and standard/daylight saving times but a CPU or processor clock is a monotonic clock that must maintain time used by a task, thread, or process in a granularity appropriate to CPU speed – possibly sub-nanosecond.
 A real-time clock is a monotonic clock that manages and represents time to a granularity and representation needed to correctly manage the algorithms of the system.
 Both are usually associated with inputs from external devices or systems and outputs to initiate events in connected systems.

-Some of these clocks are manifested in programming languages.
+Some of these clocks are manifested in programming languages, especially for safety-critical software systems and application-critical software applications.
 For example, most languages have time of day clock lookup, while real time languages often include monotonic clocks for various purposes.
 Alternatively, some languages provide library services to access and manipulate time bases, and to schedule activity based upon one of the clocks.

 Using the wrong clock for certain activities can lead to erroneous results for the application or for the system that relies upon it.
 For example, setting a trigger at 10 pm to execute a script for 6 am by using the real-time clock with a delay of 8 hours, then when the calendar clock resets due to a change from winter time to summer time, the script will execute an hour late.